networkspore/Netnotes-Linux/README.md

 Installation Instructions
 ===
-Latest linux .jar: https://github.com/networkspore/Netnotes-Linux/releases
+Latest linux .jar: https://github.com/networkspore/Netnotes-Linux/releases (Built using GraalVM for linux (graalvm-ce-java17-22.3.3)

 *See https://github.com/networkspore/Netnotes/releases for Windows releases

 This project is targeted toward Java 17+ jdk and and Maven.

+Your default-jdk must be set (sudo apt install default-jdk)

-If you JAVA_HOME environment variable is set, the jar can be run from the terminal with: java -jar <filename>.jar
+The jar can be executed with:
+java -jar <filename>.jar  (eg: java -jar netnotes-0.2.0.jar)

 For Apple users:
 ---
-If the build fails,try building the project with:
+The jar may require being built with the correct platform selected:
 ~~~
 mvn package -Djavafx.platform=mac-aarch64
 ~~~
-(other options for platform are:
+(other mac options for platform are:
 ~~~
 mac (x86_64) mac-monocle (x86_64 monocle), and mac-aarch64-monocle
 ~~~